Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Introduction of renewable energy facilities such as

-high-efficiency air conditioners for Company facilities
+high-efficiency air conditioners for the Company’s

-• Reduction of product disposal rate and use of circular materials
+• Reduction of product disposal rate and use of

 Short term: 1–3 years; Medium term: 3–10 years; Long term: 10–30 years